Transparent dark purple Travel Guide by Insurte logo

 • Proof of compliant travel insurance at the time of application.
 In order to be compliant, the policy you carry must:

-• The completed visa application must be submitted within 6 months of your intended arrival to Austria, but no later than 15 days before your trip.
+• The completed visa application must be submitted within 6 months of your intended arrival in Austria, but no later than 15 days before your trip.

 • You must pay the applicable visa fee(s).